Captaincy Clash: How Brook & Asalanka's Leadership Styles Could Decide Sri Lanka vs England ODI Series

 This ODI series carries significance beyond the immediate results:

-- England seeks redemption after New Zealand whitewash
+- England seeks redemption after New Zealand whitewash and opening defeat

 - Historic subcontinental challenges for England